TatendaTy/TatendaTy/README.md

 I believe in good health, strong coffee, and consistency in everything I do.

 - 🔭 I’m currently working on something cool!
-- 👯 I’m looking to collaborate on web applications and data science projects.
+- 👯 I’m looking to collaborate on data science & data engineering projects.
 - 🌿 I love hiking and analyzing commodity prices

 ---